Buroni/vocabin-old/README.md

 1. Run `npm install` in both the /client and /server directories.
 2. Upload the word frequency data located in /word_freq_data to a local DB, with tables named `word_freq_{language}` and columns `word, freq, id`.
 3. Obtain a google translate API key
+4. Install the <a href="http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/" target="_blank">TreeTagger</a> library, along with the parameter files for the supported languages.
-4. Create a file `config/dev.json` of the following format:
+5. Create a file `config/dev.json` of the following format:

 ```
 {
   "googleTranslateApiKey": "{api key}",
-  "cmdPath": "",
+  "cmdPath": "{Treetagger CMD directory path}",
   "mysqlCredentials": {
     "database": "{database name}",
     "username": "{username}",